The Basics of Vintage Pocket Watch Cases

 The Hinged Back and Bezel pocket watch case for Key Set movements is a classic open-face case, beautiful and eminently functional.
 It’s hinged bezel with a very thick crystal provides reliable protection of the dial and hands and is sturdy enough to tolerate frequent opening to permit using your key to set the time.

-The movement is presently cased in an open-face 18-size Stirling Silver pocket watch case, of unknown manufacturer, with screw back and bezel.
+This 1887-1888 Seth Thomas convertible 18-size Model 4 pocket watch is cased in an open-face 18-size Stirling Silver pocket watch case of unknown manufacturer, with hinged back and bezel.
 The case’s serial number is 98340.

 Because the Model 4 movements were key-wound and key-set; there was no winding bridge and pinion or any of the other mechanical systems that were present in the stem-wound and lever-set movements of the day.
 Because the key-wound and key-set movements did not need to depend on accepting a watch case’s stem; they could be cased in either the hunting or the open-face configuration.
 Model 4 serial number 35843 is shown above, cased in the open-face configuration while Model 4 serial number 57617 is shown cased in the hunting configuration.